 From the Workshop

-From the Workshop is a celebration of family, craftsmanship, and the urge to create.
 My father was a mechanical engineer by profession, but woodworking was his passion.
 He was most content in his workshop (a.k.a. the garage of our family home), surrounded by his tools and piles of assorted soft- and hardwoods.
-Each new project was an invitation to explore styles, materials, and woodworking techniques to create something that was uniquely his own.
+Each new project was an invitation to explore design styles, materials, and woodworking techniques to create something that was uniquely his own.

-The furniture he made filled the home I grew up in — and now my home and the homes of my siblings.
-We always admired his skill, but only recently did we come to understand the depth of his passion.
-That’s when we discovered, buried deep inside a storage locker, the meticulous notes, sketches, detailed plans, and even the receipts for materials that he kept for his creations.
+The furniture he made filled the home I grew up in — and now my home and the homes of my brother and sister.
+Dad’s woodwork has always been a point of pride for us, but we didn’t fully comprehend the depth of his commitment until recently.
+That’s when we discovered, buried deep inside a storage locker, the meticulous notes, sketches, detailed plans, and even bills and receipts that he kept for each of his creations.
 And there were boxes and boxes of the tools to build them, so many tools.
+The discovery enriched our appreciation of his desire not only to make things, but also to be creative and artful in what he built.

 Modern Relics is a nostalgic look at how quickly modern becomes vintage.
 These pinhole photographs remember products that not so long ago were the epitome of the new in form and function.
 The images celebrate the iconic designs while allowing the outdated details to fade away.